-Topic & Guiding Question Student Objectives Pennsylvania STEELS Standards for Science (2022) Lesson 5 Moon Phases, Lunar Cycle Why does the Moon change shape?
+Topic & Guiding Question Student Objectives Indiana Academic Science Standards (2023) Lesson 5 Moon Phases, Lunar Cycle Why does the Moon change shape?
 Students use a physical model of the Sun and Moon to investigate how the Moon's phase relates to its position relative to the Sun.
 Students notice that the Moon's phases repeat in a predictable pattern.
-3.3.5.B.
+ESSENTIAL 5-ESS1-2.
 Represent data in graphical displays to reveal patterns of daily changes in length and direction of shadows, day and night, and the seasonal appearance of some stars in the night sky.
 Lesson 6 Solar System & Sun Brightness How can the Sun help us explore other planets?
 Students gather evidence to support an argument that the apparent brightness of the Sun is dependent upon an observer's distance from the Sun.
 They construct a model of the solar system and gather observations of the Sun's apparent brightness from each planet within their model.
-3.3.5.A.
-Support an argument that differences in the apparent brightness of the sun compared to other stars is due to their relative distances from Earth.
+5-ESS1-1.
+Support an argument with evidence that the apparent brightness of the sun and stars is due to their relative distances from the Earth.
 Lesson 7 Gravity Why is gravity different on other planets?
 Using mathematics and computational thinking, students calculate how high they could jump on planets and moons that have stronger or weaker gravity than Earth.
 Students analyze and interpret this data to construct an explanation for why the amount of gravity is different on other planets.
-3.2.5.F.
+5-PS2-1.
 Support an argument that the gravitational force exerted by Earth on objects is directed down.
 Lesson 8 Star Brightness & Habitable Planets Could there be life on other planets?
 Students discover that the Earth is in the "Goldilocks Zone" - a distance from the Sun with the right amount of light and heat for life to exist.
 Students evaluate other solar systems, comparing their stars to our Sun.
 Based on their analysis, students plan a space mission to a planet with conditions similar to those on Earth.
-3.3.5.A.
-Support an argument that differences in the apparent brightness of the sun compared to other stars is due to their relative distances from Earth.
+5-ESSI-1.
+Support an argument with evidence that the apparent brightness of the sun and stars is due to their relative distances from Earth.